feldera/feldera/docs/tutorials/basics/part1.md

 ## Step 6.
 Stop the pipeline

-Click the stop icon <icon icon="bx:stop-circle" /> to shutdown the pipeline.
+Click the stop icon <icon icon="bx:stop-circle" /> to shut down the pipeline.

 :::caution